LPCIC/coq-elpi/apps/tc/README.md

 ## WIP

 1. Mode management:
-   - Classes with multiple modes ??
+   - Classes with multiple modes
 2. Clarify pattern fragment unification
 3. Topological sort of premises in modes are activated
-4. Option to disable auto compiler (maybe)